Azure/aca-dotnet-workshop/docs/aca/02-aca-comm/index.md

     --file 'TasksTracker.WebPortal.Frontend.Ui/Dockerfile' .
     ```

-- Once this step is completed you can verify the results by going to the Azure portal and checking that a new repository named `tasksmanager/tasksmanager-frontend-webapp` has been created and there is a new docker image with a `latest` tag is created.
+- Once this step is completed you can verify the results by going to the [Azure portal](https://portal.azure.com){target=_blank} and checking that a new repository named `tasksmanager/tasksmanager-frontend-webapp` has been created and that a new docker image with a `latest` tag has been created.

-- We need to capture the backend API url as we will use it repeatedly:

-    ```powershell
-    $BACKEND_API_EXTERNAL_BASE_URL="<url to your external backend API goes here.
-You can find this on the Azure portal overview tab.
-Look for the Application url property there.>"
-    ```

 - Next, we will create and deploy the Web App to ACA using the following command: